 Stage 1: Case analysis.
-We first considered each organization case-by-case (Miles & Huberman, 1994).
+We first considered each organization on a case-by-case basis (Miles & Huberman, 1994).
 Working closely with interview transcripts enabled in-depth understanding of the meaning of trust, the jolt and threats to trust, the actions taken by organizational members, and whether and how trust was preserved.
 We created and collaboratively refined case summaries to organize the empirical material (Eisenhardt, 1989), and noted that at RetailCo, CityCouncil and EnCorp, organizational members generally experienced trust as preserved during the disruptive period, whereas by contrast, trust in GovDept eroded.

 Stage 2: Coding.
 Next, we coded the data to identify practices associated with trust preservation, as well as delineating conditions and mechanisms underpinning preservation.
-We created a list of first-order codes on a case-by-case basis which we iterativly refined to confirm that the codes captured participants' descriptions.
+We created a list of first-order codes on a case-by-case basis which we iteratively refined to confirm that the codes captured participants' descriptions.
 We identified different practices, triggered by the jolt, which interviewees described as influential for trust during challenging times, as well as organization-specific elements perceived to be critical for trust.
-Following an abductive approach (Timmermans & Tavory, 2012), we examined the literatures on trust building and repair (e.g. Lewicki & Kramer, 2010; Mayer et al., 1995; Whitener et al., 1998) and active trust (e.g. Giddens, 1990, 1994; Luhmann, 1988, 2017; Möllering, 2006, 2013) to delinate conceptual differences and similarities and to refine our analysis.
+Following an abductive approach (Timmermans & Tavory, 2012), we examined the literatures on trust building and repair (e.g. Kramer & Lewicki, 2010; Mayer et al., 1995; Whitener et al., 1998) and active trust (e.g. Giddens, 1990, 1994;